-James Bunyard, president of Area Services, Inc., a wholly- vings currently operates a owned subsidiary of SASA, said the firm is currently negotiating for a location in Ozona.
-He said operations could be expected to begin in about a month to six weeks.
+James Bunyard, president of Area Services, Inc., a whollyowned subsidiary of SASA, said the firm is currently negotiating for a location in Ozona.
+He said operations could be expected to begin in about a application for a branch by First Savings and Loan Association of San Angelo.
+First Savings currently operates a mobile facility which stops in Ozona twice a week.

-Bunyard said SASA currently does a good volume of business days.
 Texas S&L Department de-

 SASA's branch office in a letter to Austin attorney Dudley McCalla and requested the department be advised when the branch office opens for business.
+Previously approved was an